Austin Maestro: Later developments and engines

+After the "boom" years of 1986 and 1987, Maestro sales went into decline.

 BL was sold to British Aerospace in 1988, when the Austin badges were discontinued.
 The range was sustained by the noisy but economical direct injection naturally aspirated Perkins diesel unit launched the previous year.
 However, without a turbo this model was rather slow.
 The diesel had already been available in the Maestro van since 1986.

 The MG Maestro Turbo, fitted with a turbocharged version of the 2.0 fuel-injected engine from the MG Maestro EFi, was unveiled at the Motor Show in October 1988 and went on sale on 17 March 1989.
 It was one of the fastest production hatchbacks in the world with a top speed of 129 mph, making it faster than the Ford Escort XR3i and RS Turbo, as well as the Volkswagen Golf GTI.

-After the launch of the new Rover 200 in October 1989, the Maestro was repositioned as a budget entry-level model, with only the base specification models remaining in production while the MG variants were discontinued in 1991.
-Production had peaked at more than 101,000 units in 1983, and as late as 1989 nearly 60,000 were made.
-Most sales were in the United Kingdom, where it peaked as the sixth best selling car with more than 80,000 sales in 1984, but by 1989 sales had halved and it was the 19th best seller.
+1990s

-However, production figures fell to 38,762 for 1990, more than halving the following year to 18,450.
-1991 was also the year that the MG-badged versions finished production, their place effectively being filled in the Rover range by faster versions of the 200-series hatchback.
+Production of the Maestro, which was already suffering from a decline in sales, was pruned back by autumn 1989 on the launch of the second generation Rover 200, which was aimed at the higher end of the small family car market, with the Maestro being kept on sale as a cheaper alternative with more basic versions available.
+MG variants were discontinued in 1991, their place effectively being filled in the Rover range by faster versions of the 200-series hatchback.

 In 1992, the 81 bhp high revving Rover MDi / Perkins Prima turbo diesel unit from the Montego was launched, in the now reduced Maestro range (after the launch of the Rover 200/400), as a Clubman with steel bumpers or DLX with plastic bumpers.
 The turbo improved refinement, as well as performance, at no cost to fuel economy.
 It was very competitively priced, it was about the same price as the Rover Metro and Peugeot 205 non-turbo diesel superminis that were a size smaller.
 The only other engine option was the elderly 1.3-litre A series.